cclearpartners/myi-docs/src/guides/add-a-data-visualisation-to-your-dashboard-a-step-by-step-guide.md

 ![Group By Field](/static/img/doughnut-group-by.png "Group By Field")

+For more information about list views, see the [list view guide](/guides/customise-your-list-view-based-report/).

 ## Reporting Block Layout for Display and Position

 ![Edit Reporting Block Layout](/static/img/block-edit.png "Edit Reporting Block Layout")